Skip to content

 2. Getting clients to share supply chain and audit data, especially for any kind of significant or critical vendor/contractor is very difficult.

 3. Understanding and somehow ‘handicapping’ for consistency of audits from one to the other is tough--e.g. the quality/experience of the auditor or the scope/complexity of the audit could really affect the outcome.
-At the very least you would need enough audits/daat for an auditee to manage outliers.
+At the very least you would need enough audits/data for an auditee to manage outliers.

 4. Deciding what data/metrics to use?
-“Metrics can be dangerous” was a favorite quote from the audit VP of a top ten pharma companies, his point being if you incentivise/pay based on a metric (e.g. # of Deviations) it creates a strong incentive to possibly under-report minor/borderline incidents that should be reported and assessed if only for trending purposes.
+“Metrics can be dangerous” was a favorite quote from the audit VP of a top ten pharma companies, his point being if you incentivize/pay based on a metric (e.g. # of Deviations) it creates a strong incentive to possibly under-report minor/borderline incidents that should be reported and assessed if only for trending purposes.

 I love this concept-- trying a launch transparent way to gauge a provider’s quality GxP compliance profile with the world was one of the original founding principles of ZenQMS, a leading quality compliance solution provider.
 We tried to initiate that quality credit bureau concept and spent years analyzing thousands of audits and related data to perfect a scoring system.
 Despite amazing insights analyzing audit data, when it comes down to it, companies are reluctant to share their data.
 I can’t blame them for being reluctant given the risks and moral hazards at play.